Htet-1aung/Hackintosh-Monterey-i3-6100U-SONY-VAIO/README.md

   Here: https://github.com/OpenIntelWireless/itlwm
 - Battery Indicator: Update `VirtualSMC.kext` and its dependencies to fix the battery indicator.
 - Other Issues: For any additional issues, add the necessary kext files to the `EFI/OC/KEXTS` directory.
+- ACPI Solution: Add SSDT-PLUG.aml and SSDT-USBX.aml to the /EFI/OC/ACPI directory.

 Note: Make sure to research and download the appropriate kext files for your specific hardware configuration.